KohaILS/koha-manual-zh-cn/source/cron_jobs.rst

 sitting on the hold shelf for too long and will (if the library does) charge the patron for not picking up the hold.

+It is possible to add a cancellation reason with the --reason parameter.
+Use the cancellation code from the :ref:`HOLD\_CANCELLATION authorized value category <existing-values-label>`

 Frequency suggestion: daily

 .. _cron-unsuspend-holds-label: